mdrexel-osi/gowebapi/EXAMPLES.md

 Aha, the data is structured!
 It looks like we get back several layers of nested maps, which the `json` library in Go converts to arrays of run-time interfaces.

-But we're seeing more pointers to more dictionary values.
-But that's easy, we can loop through these to print them all out, dereferenced.
+We're seeing more pointers to more dictionary values.
+That's easy, we can loop through these to print them all out, dereferenced.
 But since they're hiding inside `interface{}` we'll have to use type assertions yet again to remind Go that we got back nested dictionaries of things.

 ![more output](./af8.png)